sameeraman/HomeAssistant/README.md

 # Home Assistant At SnM Nest

 This provides the yaml configuration used at SnM Nest Home Assistant.
+If you are interested in trying out Home Assistant please visit the web site [here](https://www.home-assistant.io/)

 ![resourceslist](images/HomeAutomation.png "Home automation Diagram")